burrsutter/docker_tutorial/readme.md

 Docker with boot2docker for Windows Tutorial
 ============================================

 This tutorial walks you through the basics of using a Java app server (WildFly) via a Linux container, running on Windows with boot2docker.
+We have been testing this tutorial on Windows 7 and 8.1, you will notice that the screenshots come from either of those versions as this document has been tested and maintained.

 There are notes for people running on Macs as well.

 First follow [installation steps](https://docs.docker.com/installation/windows/) for boot2docker: